top of page

 • Residential property ownership, while not sufficient on its own, may provide contextual support when combined with other integration indicators;

-• Close family ties with Swiss nationals or residents—such as parents, children, or siblings—may add weight but cannot alone satisfy the requirement.
+• Close family ties with Swiss nationals or residents - such as parents, children, or siblings - may add weight but cannot alone satisfy the requirement.

 The Federal Act on Foreign Nationals and Integration (FNIA), in conjunction with Article 25(2) of the Ordinance on Admission, Residence and Employment (OASA), refers to “particular personal ties with Switzerland.”
 However, Swiss legal authorities, including the Federal Administrative Court (TAF), have interpreted this requirement to mean that the connection must be with Switzerland itself - not merely with relatives residing in the country.
 Case law (notably TAF decisions C-6349/2010 and C-797/2011) confirms that links must extend beyond familial relationships and encompass independent personal or socio-cultural integration.

-At Richmond Chambers Switzerland, we work closely with our clients to build a strong, well-evidenced case that meets the expectations of cantonal migration authorities.
+At Richmond Chambers Switzerland, we work closely with our non-EU/EFTA clients to build a strong, well-evidenced case that meets the expectations of cantonal migration authorities.
 We assess each applicant’s personal circumstances to identify and document all relevant connections to Switzerland.
 Our team provides strategic guidance on gathering supporting evidence, drafting personal statements, and liaising with local authorities to address cantonal preferences.
-Whether you have longstanding links to Switzerland or are in the process of deepening your engagement, we can help present your case in the most compelling and compliant manner.

 Main Home in Switzerland: Transferring the Centre of Your Interests

-Applicants for the Swiss Retirement Permit must be prepared to establish Switzerland as their principal place of residence.
+All applicants for the Swiss Retirement Permit must be prepared to establish Switzerland as their principal place of residence.
 This means transferring the centre of their personal and economic interests to Switzerland and residing in the country for a minimum of 183 days per calendar year.

 The requirement is not merely a formal declaration of intent; Swiss migration authorities will assess whether the applicant has genuinely and effectively made Switzerland their main home.